 Apply this lubricant to the key only and work the key in and out of cylinder a few times.
 Never apply lubricant directly into the cylinder as this may cause the internal pins to stick.
-Do not use WD40[®] or other oils.
+Do not use WD40® or other oils.

-Fire doors

-Problems closing the door
+Fire doors Problems closing the door

-Fire doors should close without any binding or undue force.
-If the door has been regularly maintained and oil applied to the joints then the door should move freely without resistance.
+Fire doors should automatically close smoothly without you needing to push or pull it.
+If the door has been regularly maintained and all mechanisms lubricated, then the door should move freely without resistance.

-- Check and lubricate the latch (see page 29). - Check and lubricate mechanisms to ensure they work freely (see page 31). - Check that there is no build-up of dirt or dust, this should be removed to keep the door operating freely.
+- Check and lubricate the latch (see page 29). - Check and lubricate hinges, cylinders, door pins and door closers to make sure they work freely (see pages 29-31). - Check that there is no build-up of dirt or dust.
+This should regularly be removed to keep the door opening and closing freely.

-- Seals around the door are to be kept intact. - Note the letter box is fire-rated.
-If it becomes damaged it must be replaced with a fire-rated version to maintain the integrity of the fire door. - Keep the door closed at all times as it will restrict the spread of any fire.
+- Seals around the door must be kept intact. - Your door will be fitted with a special fire-rated letter box, which is designed to withstand fire for the same time as your door.
+If it becomes damaged it must be replaced with another fire-rated version. - Keep the door closed at all times after going through it, this will restrict the spread of any fire.